rajat-gith/treasure-hunt/README.md

 It has two main utillizations:
 1. To measure the softskills
 2. Admin Site: To have a clear overview of all the users interacting with the game.
+3. On refreshing, from either browser or website, the puzzle start from the same State.

 The treasure hunt game has different stages.
 At each stage you will be given a clue and intermediate stages have some puzzles in it.